-A total of 91.9 percent of the population 5 years and older in the eight counties of the Bay-Lake Region speaks only English, while a total of 87.1 percent of the population 5 years and older in the cities, villages and towns of the Sheboygan metropolitan planning area speaks only English.
-Most of the concentration of LEP populations is in the Green Bay and Sheboygan metropolitan planning areas.
-There are some organizations in both areas that directly or indirectly provide outreach to LEP individuals, including Hmong and Hispanic advocacy organizations, religious institutions that have large numbers of parishioners from these LEP concentrations, and literacy services, among others.
+A total of nearly 91.9 percent of the population 5 years and older in the eight counties of the Bay-Lake Region speaks only English, while a total of just over 87.1 percent of the population 5 years and older in the cities, villages and towns of the Sheboygan metropolitan planning area speaks only English.
+Most of the concentration of LEP populations is in the Green Bay and Sheboygan metropolitan planning areas, with smaller concentrations in the Manitowoc and Two Rivers urban areas.
+There are some organizations in these areas that directly or indirectly provide outreach to LEP individuals, including Hmong and Hispanic advocacy organizations, religious institutions that have large numbers of parishioners from these LEP concentrations, and literacy services, among others.
 The BLRPC Commission, advisory committees, staff and contractors (where applicable) are most likely to come into contact with LEP individuals through public informational meetings, public hearings, and other public outreach opportunities.